 For additional information, please visit the American Society of Clinical Oncology’s Coronavirus Resources page.

-CMS also opened the Doctors and Clinicians Preview Period, which provides an opportunity for doctors and clinicians to review their 2019 Quality Payment Program (QPP) performance information before it is publicly reported on Medicare Care Compare and in the Provider Data Catalog (PDC).
+CMS also opened the Doctors and Clinician Preview Period, which provides an opportunity for doctors and clinicians to review their 2019 Quality Payment Program (QPP) performance information before it is publicly reported on Medicare Care Compare and in the Provider Data Catalog (PDC).
 A secured preview may be accessed through the QPP website.

 The resources below offer additional information on previewing information: